 Our Lady of the Nativity is a place where curiosity, imagination and love of learning thrive through working together to provide the most effective, engaging and challenging learning experiences for students.

-As a Catholic Education Diocese of Parramatta school, we’re working together to transform learning for students in Greater Western Sydney.
+As part of a system of Catholic schools in the Diocese of Parramatta, we’re working together to transform learning for students in Greater Western Sydney.
 This means reimagining and refreshing learning and teaching for today’s world and today’s learners.

 The purpose and promise of a Catholic education is to inspire each learner - student, teacher and family - to discover a meaningful and flourishing life.